 - The past five (5) years of residential history.

 Rental discrimination is a primary concern in rental applications.
-Rental discrimination is when the manager of a rental property handles a tenant or applicant differently than others because they are included in a legally protected class.10 Courts recognize two types of rental discrimination, intentional and unintentional:
+Rental discrimination occurs when the manager of a rental property handles a tenant or applicant differently than others because they are included in a legally protected class.
+Courts recognize two types of rental discrimination, intentional and unintentional:

 - Intentional rental discrimination is direct.
-For example, advertising that a certain protected class should not even consider applying for a rental unit, or only offering specific units to an applicant based on their association with a protected class are considered rental discrimination.
+For example, advertising that a certain protected class should not even consider applying for a rental unit, or only offering specific units to an applicant based on their association with a protected class, is considered rental discrimination.

 - Unintentional rental discrimination is indirect.
 For example, creating rules in a rental property that discourage households with young children to apply is considered rental discrimination.

 The Federal Fair Housing Act applies to any person or entity that provides housing to other persons, including banks, landlords, municipalities, and real estate companies.
-Exemptions apply to owner-occupied buildings with four or less units; single family homes that are for rent or sale by the owner; and housing that is provided and managed by a religious group or private club.11
+Exemptions apply to owner-occupied buildings with four or fewer units; single-family homes that are for rent or sale by the owner; and housing that is provided and managed by a religious group or private club.

 - Family status;